pavithracjs/atlassian-ui-library/docs/guides/13-how-to-document-components.md

 #### What your documentation text should cover

+Your documentation text must include (in addition to the Header, Content and Examples mentioned above):

+- An inline example (if your component can be rendered inline)
+- Prop imports

+These do not have to be on the main page but must be included, if possible, on each sub page that documents a component.

 #### How to use inline examples

 Inline examples can be a good way to show off the component in action.
 When using inline examples a good guide is that you should: